GordonWangch/MSTP-Net/README.md

 python main_train.py -c path_to_config
 ```

-Make sure that in the config file: mode: ‘train’.
+Make sure that in the `config` file:

+1. `mode: ‘train’`.
 Or we can add -m train to the end of the above instruction.

 ## Evaluation